pytorch/glow/docs/Lexicon.md

 * MLP
   Multi-Layer Perceptron
   A class of feed-forward ANN, consisting of an input, hidden, and output layers.
-Excluding the input, the nodes consitute a neuron in the ANN.
-Using non-linear activation functions and back-progation allows these networks to distinguish between data with non-linear relationships.
+Excluding the input, the nodes constitute a neuron in the ANN.
+Using non-linear activation functions and back-propagation allows these networks to distinguish between data with non-linear relationships.

 ### N